The CMB Bispectrum: CMB bispectrum estimation

 The shape function (\ref{eq:shapefn}) is particularly pertinent for scale-invariant models because their momentum dependence is restricted entirely to planes transverse to the diagonal $\tilde k = {\textstyle {\frac{1}{2}}} (k_1+k_2+k_3)$.
 The CMB bispectrum induced by the primordial shape $S$ is obtained from the convolution \cite{KomatsuSpergel2001}:

 where $ \D_{l}(k)$ is the transfer function.

 The impact of the transfer functions in (\ref{eq:redbispect}) is to impose a series of acoustic peaks on the underlying primordial shape, as illustrated for the CMB bispectrum of the constant model $S(\kall)=1$ in fig.~\ref{fig:constant}.
 Here, we can observe a large primary peak when all the $l_i\approx 220$.
 In principle, the CMB bispectrum is difficult to evaluate since (\ref{eq:redbispect}) represents a four-dimensional integral over highly oscillatory functions.
 However, the integral breaks down into a product of one-dimensional integrals if the shape function is separable, that is, if it can be represented in the form $S(\kall) = X(k_1) Y(k_2)Z(k_3)$.
-In the large-angle limit with $\D_{l}(k) = j_l(...)$ ($l\ll 200$) it is possible in some separable models to obtain analytic solutions, such as that for the constant model \cite{Fergusson:2008ra} \eq \blll^{const(la)} = \frac{\D^2_\Phi}{27 N} \frac{1}{(2\ell_1+1)(2\ell_2+1)(2\ell_3+1)} \,. \qe This particular regular solution is important because we divide by it when plotting the CMB bispectrum $\blll/ \blll^{const(la)}$ throughout this paper.
+In the large-angle limit with $\D_{l}(k) = j_l(...)$ ($l\ll 200$) it is possible in some separable models to obtain analytic solutions, such as that for the constant model \cite{Fergusson:2008ra} \eq \blll^{\rm const(la)} = \frac{\D^2_\Phi}{27 N} \frac{1}{(2\ell_1+1)(2\ell_2+1)(2\ell_3+1)} \,. \qe This particular regular solution is important because we divide by it when plotting the CMB bispectrum $\blll/ \blll^{\rm const(la)}$ throughout this paper.
 Normalising with the constant model (\ref{eq:constbispect}) is analogous to multiplying the power spectrum $C_l$'s by $l(l+1)$, because it serves to remove an overall $\ell^{-4}$ scaling for all scale-invariant bispectra, preserving the effects of the oscillating transfer functions without introducing spurious transverse momentum dependence.
+This convention is quite similar to plotting the signal-to-noise $S/N$ (i.e.\ dividing by $(C_{l_1}C_{l_2}C_{l_3})^{1/2}$), except for the additional $l^{-1}$ term in square brackets in \eqref{eq:constbispect}, which effectively factors in the 2D CMB density of states $\propto l$.
+Hence, division by $\blll^{\rm const(la)}$ allows us to democratically visualize bispectrum isosurfaces of the key regions which contribute to the estimator.